markrickert/cryptohopper-dashboard-watchlist/README.md

 * Removes those pesky emotions and hides the panic button from the dashboard so you can't click it in a moment of weakness.

+## export-previous-trade-history.user.js

+* Adds a new button to the trade history page after exporting at least once, which allows users to export with a single click using the previously used settings.

 ---

 # Installation: